YouDex/whitepaper/README.md

 market for a large number of investors.
 It will serve as a multicurrency wallet with the ability to directly purchase and exchange cryptocurrency.
 It will allow to form and manage the cryptocurrency portfolios, to profit from fluctuations in the rates of cryptocurrency.
 A full description of the Youdex may be found in our whitepaper.
-This repository will contain a description of the UDX protocol, codes of smart contracts, DApps, scripts, etc.
+This repository will contain a description of the UDEX protocol, codes of smart contracts, DApps, scripts, etc.